Skip to content

 Execution model:

-- A target becomes eligible when all targets in its
+• A target becomes eligible when all targets in its depends_on list have been scheduled

-depends_onlist have completed successfully - Multiple eligible targets execute in parallel (up to
+• Multiple eligible targets execute in parallel (up to STRUCTYL_PARALLEL workers)

 Example: